sguermond/newcoderio-practice/README.md

 # newcoderio-practice
-Material &amp; challenges from Lynn Root's New Coder tutorial set.
+Going through the material &amp; challenges from Lynn Root's New Coder tutorial set.